MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 ## Demos

-[Background Fetch API][pwaBackgroundFetchAPI] - Enables your web app to fetch large content videos, podcasts, and so on, in the background.
-Fetch works even when your PWA isn't open.
+[Background Fetch API][pwaBackgroundFetchAPI] - Enables your web app to fetch large content such as videos and podcasts in the background.
+The `Fetch` API works even when your PWA isn't open.

 [Low-latency canvas API][pwaLowLatencyCanvasAPI] - Tells the canvas to skip most of the rendering pipeline in the browser to get pixels on screen with minimal latency.